kaiwenx99/LinuxAssign1/README.md

 ## Guide Objectives

-- Create **SSH keys** on your local machine
+- Create an **SSH key pair** on your local machine
+- Deploy an Arch Linux droplet on DigitalOcean
-- Connect to the existing Arch Linux droplet
+- Connect to the Arch droplet using SSH securely
-- Install and configure `doctl` under existing droplet environment using **Pacman**
+- Install and configure `doctl` on the Arch droplet using **Pacman**
-- Create a new Arch Linux droplet with `doctl` and configure it with `cloud-init`
+- Automate the creation of a new droplet with `cloud-init` and `doctl`
+- Verify and manage your DigitalOcean droplets using `doctl`

 ---